kustomzone/solidbot/README.md

     bin/inbox.js

-A convenience method is included to ping an inbox (pinbbox)
+A convenience method is included to ping an inbox (pingbox)

     bin/pingbox.js <uri> [cert]